benskee/Bitstonker/README.md

-# BTC_stock_tool-WIP-
+# Bitstonker
-analyze stocks denominated in Bitcoin (work in progress) this project can be found at bitstonker.com
+Analyze stocks denominated in Bitcoin.
+This project can be found at bitstonker.com